Hypocoercivity in Phi-entropy for the Linear Relaxation Boltzmann Equation on the Torus: Proofs for General -entropy

 Finally, if $h$ is a solution to (\ref{eq:bigeqh}) then

-\end{lemma} \begin{proof} We can see that the first inequality will follow if Since $\Pi$ is integrating against a probability measure we would like to use Jensen's inequality.
-Instead of looking at $h$ we consider $H= ( \nabla_x h, h)$ and the function $\phi( \mathbf{x}, y) = |\mathbf{x}|^2/y$ which is convex so we have from Jensen's inequality that, which implies our desired result since $\Pi$ commutes with $\nabla_x$.
+\end{lemma} \begin{proof} We can see that the first inequality will follow from Since $\Pi$ is integrating against a probability measure we would like to use Jensen's inequality.
+Instead of looking at $h$ we consider $\mathbf{h} = (\nabla_x h, h)$ we have already shown the function $\phi(\mathbf{x},y) = \Phi''(y)|\mathbf{x}|^2$ is convex so from Jensen's inequality we have This implies our desired result since $\Pi$ commutes with $\nabla_x$.
 (Here $\Pi$ acts component wise on vectors).

-The second inequality follows since the log-sobolev inequality on the torus with uniform measure says that We then use the first inequality to get the final result.
+Now since we have a $\Phi$-Sobolev inequality for the uniform measure on the torus we have We can then conclude this part by the first inequality.

 For the last part,